irff/irfan3/_page/learning.md

 * Hacking Your Education, by Dale J. Stephens &dagger;
 * Creative Schools, by Sir Ken Robinson
 * The Education of Millionnaires, by Michael Ellsberg
+* The One World Schoolhouse: Education Reimagined, by Salman Khan

 ### 10. History